rmmaina/rmmaina/README.md

 Hi there! 👋 I'm a software engineer who loves to code 💻 🚀

-I am a dedicated software engineer skilled in full-stack development, creating user-friendly and scalable apps with tools like React and Node.js.
+I am a dedicated software engineer skilled in full-stack development, creating user-friendly and scalable apps with tools like React, Node.js, Flask.
 I solve tough problems creatively, write clean code, and work well with teams to deliver high-quality projects.
 I'm always excited to learn new tech and build impactful software.

 As a software engineer, I focus on developing scalable, user-friendly applications with clean, efficient code.
 I thrive on solving complex challenges and collaborating with teams to deliver impactful projects.
 My technical expertise includes: